ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-direct-connect.md

 In the US, a single direct connect connections can access all 4 US regions provided you use a public VIF, BGP and VPN.

-## VPN

-To connect securely with your VPC on AWS you can create a Virtual Public Gateway and connect that to a Customer Gateway forming a VPN.
-Dual VPN tunnels provide higher availability.
-Limits on VPN include:

-- 5 Virtual Private Gateways per region

-- 1 Virtual Private Gateways per VPC

-- 50 Customer Gateways per Region

-If you traffic is in excess of 4 Ggps, you need AWS Direct Connect which can provide up to 10Ggps.
-Direct Connect uses BGP and an Autonomous System Number (ASN) and IP prefixes.

-### Direct connect vs VPN Capability

-- VPN = quick to bring up and easy; slower and sucks Internet bandwidth

-- Direct Connect = consistent lower latency and fixed bandwidth; more secure; lower cost

 ## Transition from VPN to Direct Connect

 Once Direct Connect is installed configure it and the VPN to occupy the same BGP Community.
 Then configure BGP to assign a higher cost the VPN and the traffic will flow through the Direct Connect line.